 Brookfield Business Partners Obtains Exemptive Relief and Files Disclosure Document in Connection with Sale of Westinghouse

-/EIN News/ -- BROOKFIELD, NEWS, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Brookfield Business Partners (NYSE: BBUC, BBU; TSX: BBUC, BBU.UN) today announced that it has received exemptive relief from the Ontario Securities Commission from the requirements to call a special unitholder meeting and to send an information circular to unitholders in connection with the proposed sale of its nuclear technology services operation, Westinghouse Electric Company (the “Transaction”).
+BROOKFIELD, NEWS, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Brookfield Business Partners BBUC BBU,BBUC BBU.UN))) today announced that it has received exemptive relief from the Ontario Securities Commission from the requirements to call a special unitholder meeting and to send an information circular to unitholders in connection with the proposed sale of its nuclear technology services operation, Westinghouse Electric Company (the "Transaction").

 As previously described in our November 4, 2022 press release, our application for exemptive relief was submitted on the basis that holders of more than 50% of the votes eligible to be cast have provided us with written support to vote in favor of the Transaction.